A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 Do the benefits of the JEV vaccine outweigh its risks?

 JEV is a devastating illness that frequently causes permanent brain damage or death in those infected.
 Fortunately, JEV is an uncommon cause of disease in those traveling from the United States to regions of the Far East where the disease is prevalent.
-Only about one case per year occurs in travelers.
-And when the disease does occur in travelers, it occurs only in those who have stayed for longer than 30 days, extensively camped or biked, or have stayed in rural areas.
+Less than one case per year occurs in travelers from the United States to these regions.
+And when the disease does occur in travelers, it generally occurs only in those who have stayed for longer than 30 days, extensively camped or biked, or have stayed in rural areas.
 Therefore, the benefits of the JEV vaccine only outweigh its risks for those who are traveling to the Far East and who plan on staying for a long time and engaging in high-risk activities.

 - Fever, headache, stiff neck, nausea and vomiting